smudge/decks/railsconf-2022/slides.md

 <!--
 You might've heard of us.
 We offer financial advice, investing accounts, checking, retirement, you name it.
 I like to say that our top product is financial peace of mind.
-Oh, also, we're hiring.

 And I work on the application platform teams at Betterment.
 We focus on a lot of cross-cutting concerns, and we